 The FHA proposed several dozen immediate measures within the existing roadway that can be quickly and inexpensively implemented to reduce vehicle collisions, and site-specific projects for five priority locations in Niles Canyon to reduce accidents.

-As of early 2015, Caltrans is now proposing four scaled-back safety improvement projects in Niles Canyon:
+As of 2016, Caltrans is proposing three scaled-back safety improvement projects in Niles Canyon:

 1) Alameda Creek Bridge Replacement Project

-The draft Environmental Impact Report for the project was released in January 2015.
-Construction is scheduled for 2017-2018.
+The draft Environmental Impact Report for the project was recirculated in 2016.
 The project would replace and upgrade the Alameda Creek Bridge, and realign the eastern and western approaches to the bridge.
 It would require significant cut and fill, installation of large retaining walls, and cutting 300-400 native trees.